infews/bulldog/README.md

 ### Next Actions

-Todo.txt has no built-in concept of [Getting Things Done's]() next actions.
+Todo.txt has no built-in concept of [Getting Things Done's](http://www.davidco.com/about-gtd) next actions.
 So we added it.
 Setting a task to priority `N` makes it a next action - after all, why would you be using that many priorities?
 Next actions are labeled as such and are considered higher priority than `A`.

 The next actions tab - labeled &#x2794; - shows only your next actions, grouped by context.

 ## Roadmap?

 * Make it easier to install
 * Support Dropbox installation (hosting via Dropbox's web UI, todo.txt on Dropbox)
 * Editing tasks & storing back to `todo.txt` - this would require a server, which may be out of scope
+* Show "DONE" actions, listed by interesting groupings

 ## Implementation